 Vertical through-the-roof installations do not require a vent termination.
 Use 2-in.
 PVC pipe extending a minimum of 12 inches above the anticipated level of snow accumulation.
-See exhaust pipe requirements, Figure 14.
+See exhaust pipe requirements, Figure 19.
 When 3-in. vent pipe is used from furnace to the roof, reduce it to 2 inches before penetrating the roof.
 A maximum of 18 inches of 2-in. pipe may be used below the roof.
 Maximum exposed vent length above the roof line is 30".
-Total 2" vent length is a maximum of 48".

 Horizontal vent terminations require a 2-in.
 PVC tee positioned 12 inches from the outside wall.
-See exhaust pipe requirements, Figure 23.
+See exhaust pipe requirements, Figure 22.
 When 3-in. pipe is used from the furnace to the outside wall, reduce it to 2 inches before penetrating the wall.
 A maximum of 18 inches of 2-in. pipe may be used inside the wall.

-An alternate termination may be used as shown in Figure 10 to clear anticipated snow levels.
+An alternate termination may be used as shown in Figure 16 to clear anticipated snow levels.
 The tee may be raised up to 24 inches above the wall penetration.
-Use two long-sweep radius bend, 2-in.
+Use two mediumradius bend, 2-in.
 PVC elbows and a length of 2-in.
 PVC pipe so that the elbows are on 24-in. centers.